 children be ready for Kindergarten and to connect families to services that will continue to help family's meet their needs after they leave Head Start.

 ABC Head Start believes having volunteers from the community makes our program better.
 Volunteers help us in many ways, most often they are people interested in spending time with children, reading books, playing in the classroom or helping the teachers.
-We also have a Volunteer Coordinator who works hard to make sure all volunteers have a great experience with Head Start.
 Maybe you or a friend would like to volunteer?
 If so, give us a call.
 For more information see our Community and Volunteer Involvement page.